Bertogim/BepInEx.SplashScreen/thunderstore package/README.md

 This is a cool mod if you want to disable the console and have a visible loading bar!
 It's also very useful for tracking progress when loading large modpacks.

 ## Custom loading image
-- If you're making a mod, create a folder named `LoadingImage` anywhere inside your mod, and place a `LoadingImage.png` file inside it.
+- If you're making a mod, create a folder named `LoadingScreen` anywhere inside your mod, and place a `LoadingImage.png` file inside it.
+The loading screen search is something like this: `BepInEx/plugins/*/LoadingScreen/LoadingImage.png`

 - If you're making a modpack and want to add or override a mod's loading image, simply place your `LoadingImage.png` (you can name it whatever you want in this case) inside `BepInEx/patchers/Bertogim-LoadingScreen`.